Abdullah-dev0/30-days-javascript/README.md

 - Opening an issue to discuss a bug or improvement.
 - Submitting a pull request to add new content or improve existing content.

+---

+Thank you for following along, and happy coding!